meta-x/enforcer/README.md

 `enforcer` can be used as a common library in your clojure apps or, more specifically, as a ring middleware with [`paths`](https://github.com/meta-x/paths) or any compatible routing library.

-In order to use `enforcer`, you must follow the following steps.
+Follow the white rabbit to learn how to use `enforcer`.

 ### 1. Require the library
 Require what you wish to use.
 If you're only planning to use `enforcer` as a library in a common clojure application, you need only to require the `enforce` function or `enforce-all` for the rare situations where you might want to apply enforcement on multiple target functions.